Skip to main content

 Conclusion

-Gold’s rally has exceeded most expectations, yet the fundamental drivers - central bank accumulation, negative real yields, geopolitical hedging - show no signs of reversal.
+Gold’s rally has exceeded most expectations, yet the structural drivers — central bank accumulation, compressed real yields, geopolitical hedging — show no signs of reversal.
 At $5,500, the metal is not cheap by any historical measure.
-But markets don’t care about “cheap” when structural demand outstrips supply.
+The market has been content to reprice anyway, because structural demand has outstripped supply.

 This report reflects market conditions and data available as of January 30, 2026.
 Past performance does not guarantee future results.
 This is not financial advice.